spf13/viper/README.md

 ### Reading Config Files

 Viper requires minimal configuration so it knows where to look for config files.
-Viper supports JSON, TOML, YAML, HCL, and Java Properties files.
+Viper supports JSON, TOML, YAML, HCL, envfile and Java Properties files.
 Viper can search multiple paths, but currently a single Viper instance only supports a single configuration file.
 Viper does not default to any configuration search paths leaving defaults decision to an application.